 itsme test account doesn't work with QES

-itsme test accounts can only be used in the test environment and for the following services; identity proofing, authentication and confirm.
+itsme test accounts can only be used in the test environment for identity verification and authentication.
 At the moment it's not possible to use an itsme test account for the hash signing service (QES), as itsme does not have a dedicated test environment for qualified signatures.
 This means that in the Signicat test environment you will need an actual itsme production account to complete QES transactions.